jxburros/CardSpoke/STORAGE_AND_PRIVACY.md

 ## Storage Model
 - **LocalStorage:** Lightweight configuration, session data, and feature toggles.
 - **IndexedDB:** Structured card content, relationships, histories, and Extension registries.
+Datasets are namespaced and tracked with metadata (name, card counts, recent/bookmark counts, schema/app version) so multiple vaults can coexist.
 - **Filesystem (via Capacitor Filesystem):** Optional for attachments or exports; only used when explicitly enabled.

 ## Default Behavior
 - No automatic cloud sync or telemetry.
 - No analytics or tracking beacons are built into the core.
 - Extensions must not transmit data off-device without explicit, informed consent.
+- Preferences stored under `cardspoke_*` keys (rich text, grid view, typography, high contrast, dev mode, active theme) stay on-device and are restored at startup.

 ## User Controls
 - Provide clear settings to opt into any off-device storage/integration.
 - Offer data export/import paths (JSON or other agreed formats) to preserve portability.
+The UI exports datasets as JSON, CSV, Markdown, or TXT (named `cardspoke-export-*`), and maintains timestamped backups for rollback.
 - Surface active Extensions and their data-touching permissions.

 ## Security Considerations